amcquistan/java-for-devs/High Level Into to Java for Developers.md

 ### Java Development with Gradle

-Part of the trouble with getting up to speed with Java, in my opinion, is dealing with and learning all the tooling such as IDEs and what not that most Java devs work with.
-To keep things as simple as possible the code examples are all in self contained Gradle projects with code samples that can be opened in any ole minimal text editing progam a developer is used to and runnable with simple CLI Gradle wrapper commands.
+Part of the trouble with getting up to speed with Java, in my opinion, is learning all the tooling like IDEs and what not that most Java devs work with.
+To keep things as simple as possible the code examples are all individual Gradle projects that can be opened in any ole minimal text editing progam a developer is used to and runnable with simple CLI Gradle wrapper commands.

-For example, clone the code samples from the repo and take a look at the modified_helloworld example below which is only different in that it now is in a gradle project and lives in an organizational directory structure known as a package.
-Its package is named com.thecodinginterface.helloworld (commas denote directory heirarchy) and all that means is it is compiled from the level of the com directory
+For example, clone the repo and take a look at the modified_helloworld example below.
+This version of the hello world app is in a gradle project and lives in an organizational directory structure known as a package and is similar to namespaces in other languages like C. In this example the package is named com.thecodinginterface.helloworld (commas denote directory heirarchy).

 ```
 $ git clone .... # fill in repo url later